 2. When I assign a primary source document, I seldom change anything for the high level or grade appropriate readers.
 I do modify the primary source for below grade level readers.
 I take out words and phrases that are redundant or unnecessary for the student to grasp the meaning of the text.
 This helps students focus on the proper parts of the texts and decreases them getting lost while reading.
 I also add simplified words in parenthesis to help students understand the new vocabulary words.
 Many times primary sources use such archaic language that using context clues to find out the meaning of words would be impossible for a lower level reader.

 3. Another way you can differentiate instruction is by finding alternative texts for students to use.
 If your school keeps track of Lexile scores, I recommend using them.
 Many books that are content related have a Lexile score that you can look up on the internet.
-If a student is on a 1st grade reading level but in the 7th grade, and yes I have had many occurrences of this in my own classroom, then they will find a 7th grade textbook extremely difficult to read.
+If a student is on a first-grade reading level but in the seventh-grade, and yes I have had many occurrences of this in my own classroom, then they will find a seventh-grade textbook extremely difficult to read.
 I am aware that this recommendation clashes with the common core standard above but we need to be realistic as teachers.
-A student on a first grade reading level is not going to magically learn how to read on a seventh grade level in one year.
+A student on a first-grade reading level is not going to magically learn how to read seventh-grade grade level in one year.
 We need to meet them in-between.
-They are responsible for the content whether they can read at the seventh grade level or not.
+They are responsible for the content whether they can read at the seventh-grade level or not.
 We need to help them begin to bridge the gap by decreasing the reading level for them.
 Many of your ELA coworkers will have experience with Lexiles and reading circles and will most likely be very happy to help you learn so it can be used in your class.

 4. My final suggestion is not for the content teacher but for an entire school.
 If your school has readers that are not reading on grade level you should check out READ180.
 I taught in two schools that were considered failing schools.
 They were on the Needs Improvement list year after year.
 I was involved in the school improvement team in both of the schools.
 The first time I saw this program in action was in NY and we had massive improvements in reading because of it.
 When I moved to GA and began teaching there, I encouraged that school to use it as well.
 They also saw massive improvements in reading.
 My own son used it in his school when we lived in Germany.
 When we adopted him at almost 6, he was no where close to where he should have been and we struggled year after year trying to get him to read at grade level.
 He went from a second grade reading level to a fourth grade reading level while he was in fourth grade.
 He is now in fifth grade and is now at grade level.
 I receive nothing from READ180 for recommending their product.
 I am just extremely pleased with the results that I have seen when it is implemented into a school.
 By the way, both of those schools did get off the Needs Improvement lists.